 racing to Guadeloupe and back as part of a celebratory tradition to mark the end of the charter season.
 There are tall ships, J class yachts, sloops, schooners, classic ketches and yawls totalling around 50-60 entrants.
 The races have had good sponsors over the years with support from Edmond Rothschild and Elizabeth Meyers, Boat International, Mount Gay Rum of Barbados

 and Offficine Panerai watches.
 With their backing and marketing the event has achieved worldwide acclaim.

-The dates for the sailing week start with 3 days of training from 21-23rd April,2010.
-The Regatta itself commences the 24th April and finishes on 29th April.
+The dates for the sailing week start with 3 days of training and the Regatta itself runs for the following 6 days.
 As this is part of the final race of the Caribbean Big Boat Series there are many famous yachts competing.
 In 2009 there was Charles Dunston's yacht "Rio" winning overall honours, Titian, Kialoa, Infinity to name but a few.
-In 2010 the race will see the Transglobe Expedition join them.
-The crew are from the Armed Forces and there will be three 67foot yachts racing against the best yachtsmen in the world.
+The crew are from the Armed Forces and there will be three 67 foot yachts racing against the best yachtsmen in the world.
 This is leg 10 of their one year round the world expedition and will draw a lot of support.

 Anyone can enter these races and little experience is required.
 The Island will be alive with carnivals, music and parties over the Island during this time.
 For those who are spectators there are many good viewing points which will be marked out by the Yachting Club.
 Booking a villa or Hotel for those just wishing to watch the races, needs to be done well in advance to avoid disappointment.
 There is plenty of information available through the Department of Tourisms official web site, or contact Bluewater Charter Department and we will help with your booking.